jaydenmedia/men-stack-highcharts/README.md

 #Simple RESTful Data Visualisation Web App with Node.js, Express, MongoDB, JQuery, and Highcharts.js
-A complete project for large data visualisation using AJAX.
+A complete project for large data visualisation of the New York Taxi data set using AJAX.
 Charting data structures can be reconfigured to suit other projects.

 ## Quickstart